MrKCodes/MrKCodes/README.md

 <h1 align="center">Hi 👋, Mr. K here</h1>
-<h3 align="center">I am a Sr. Site Reliability Engineer, I love to code tools and utilities to ease up or fasten the development process and especially monitoring tools.
+<h3 align="center">I used to be a Sr. Site Reliability Engineer, I currently work as a Cloud Engineer for Deployment team in Amazon.
+  I love to code tools and utilities to ease up or fasten the development process and especially monitoring tools.
 I wear many hats, some of them are: </h3>
 <ul>
   <li>DevOps Engineer</li>
   <li>Cloud Engineer</li>